mckayc/task-donegeon/README.md

 - [⚙️ Installation and Running](#️-installation-and-running)

 ## ✨ Features

+### What's New in Version 0.1.62 (August 31, 2025)
+-   **Service Worker Update Reliability:** Overhauled the service worker registration and update detection logic to eliminate a race condition.
+The application will now reliably show an "Update Available" notification when a new version is ready to be installed.

 ### What's New in Version 0.1.61 (August 30, 2025)
 -   **New Enhanced Number Input:** Replaced all standard number input fields throughout the application with a custom stepper component.
 This new component features increment/decrement buttons, supports rapid changes by holding the buttons, and allows for easier direct text entry, resolving a long-standing issue with deleting the first digit in a number.